-Chief Medical Officer, National Spine & Pain Centers
+Chief Medical Officer, National Spine and Pain Centers

 He is currently chair of the board of examination of the World Institute of Pain, chief medical officer of National Spine and Pain Centers, the largest pain practice in the US.